-We note that masking the objects in the image would allow us to improve significantly the models built using the tested software (therefore we would obtain better residual images for detection of objects), but we choose to not perform this step in our analysis in order to simplify the steps done and also because it would be challenging to implement this step in an semi-automatic pipeline.
+We note that masking the objects in the image would allow us to improve significantly the models built using the tested packages (therefore we would obtain better residual images for detection of objects), but we choose to not perform this step in our analysis to simplify the steps done and also because it would be challenging to implement this step in a semiautomatic pipeline.
 For more details about the effect of using masks, please see \cite{varela2009wings}.